Personal style blogger

 A personal style (or fashion) blogger is an individual who manages an online platform that covers several aspects of fashion.
 These blogs, often produced independently, post pictures of the blogger to show their outfits and lifestyle to a number of followers.
 They influence consumer taste and preferences, often functioning as an intermediary between businesses and consumer.
 From a company perspective, the blogger is perceived as a promotional tool.
 From the consumer side, high-reputation bloggers are considered opinion leaders.
-This often results in material benefits, rewards, branded fashion clothing and paid sponsorship, as well as status in the field of fashion.
+For the blogger, this often results in material benefits, rewards, branded fashion clothing and paid sponsorship, as well as status in the field of fashion.

-Fashion blogs background
+Background

 Beginnings

 The first blog created was Links.net in 1994, by Justin Hall, a college student.
 At this period, Links.net was not referred to as being a blog but rather a personal homepage.

 It was not until 1997 that the word Weblog was created, by Jorn Barger and in 1999, the word was shortened to Blog, by a programmer called Peter Herholz.
 During the same year, Pyra Labs introduced Blogger, one of the earliest blog publishing tool.
 After 1999, bloggers started gaining popularity.

 A study published by Kaye in 2007 shows that in 1999 about 50 blogs were created, however, it reached an exponential growth and by 2005 about 8 million blogs were recorded.
 Also, 27% of all the internet users accessed blog and about 12% have posted a comment or link on those site.
 The trend of creating and or reading blogs kept on increasing and in 2008, the blogosphere accounted 184 million blogs and 346 million readers.

 Evolution

-In 2003, Not good For Me, the first Fashion blog, was introduced the web mainstream.
+In 2003, Not good For Me, the first fashion blog, was introduced the web mainstream.
 Fashion blogging dominated the blogosphere with an unlimited access to social media platform open to anyone.
 It was around that period, where fashion blogs were becoming popular.
 According to a Survey conducted by AOL in 2005, 50% of American bloggers used blog as a therapeutic tool against 7.5% who used it for politics purpose.
 Moreover, a phone survey carried by Pew Internet Project, shows that bloggers used blog as a description of their personal experience.
 The platform Bloggers have listed more than 2 million as being within the industry of fashion.

 Therefore, after 2002, the blogosphere was mainly covered by fashion blogs.
 Starting from that period, fashion bloggers gain importance within the fashion industry, and mainly in playing the role of intermediate between businesses and consumers.
 Finally, the blogosphere had become a key space for the production, promotion, communication and finally circulation of fashion discourse.